OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 .. _name_prefix_note:

 .. note:: VMs instantiated through OpenNebula will be named in vCenter as 'one-<vid>-<VM Name>', where <vid> is the id of the VM and VM Name is the name given to the VM in OpenNebula.
-This value can be changed using a special attribute set in the vCenter cluster representation, the OpenNebula hostt.
+This value can be changed using a special attribute set in the vCenter cluster representation, the OpenNebula host.
 This attribute is called "VM_PREFIX", and will evaluate one variable, $i, to the id of the VM.
 This attribute can be set in the "Attributes" section of the OpenNebula host.

-.. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal -to control the life-cycle, add/remove NICs, make snapshots- or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
+.. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal.

 .. note:: The name assigned to the VM Template in OpenNebula contains the vCenter VM Template’s name, vCenter cluster’s name and a random string hash.
-That name is used to prevent conflicts when several templates with the same name are found in a vCenter instance.
-Once the vCenter template has been imported, the name can be changed to a more human-friendly name.
+This name can be changed after the VM Template is imported.

 .. _cluster_prefix: